 The SAPS office is here to advise and support your student representatives as they advocate for the student body through campus projects and initiatives, talks with the administration, and the allocation of your student fees.
 If you have any questions about the Student Association, sitting in an open seat, running in elections, sitting on SA/University committees, getting involved with SA projects or other projects around campus, or want to figure out you can get involved generally, come talk to us.
 Our office is generally open from 9-5 Monday through Friday and we are open to walk-ins or appointments.
 The SAPS office is located at Union WG10 across the hall from the 8th Note.

-Ben Minogue serves as the Assistant Director for the Student Association Professional Staff.
+Ben Minogue serves as the Interim Director for the Student Association Professional Staff.
 He previously worked in Residence Life at Northern Illinois University, and Western Illinois University as a graduate student.
 Ben holds a Master’s in College Student Personnel from Western Illinois University, and a Bachelors in Geography from UW-Whitewater.
 Ben is passionate about designing effective training, experiential learning, leadership development, and helping students engage with their educational experience.
 He enjoys hiking, fishing, biking, cheap coffee, and houseplants.